-In the first quarter of 2019, Costs of products sold increased by \$447 million or 29% compared to the first quarter of 2018, primarily driven by the impact of higher volumes in our Core markets.
-The increase is also attributable to the impact of the new revenue standard as we are now an agent in certain direct shipment transactions that are recorded on a net basis and due to certain elements of core component transactions that are no longer recognized within revenue.
+In the third quarter and first nine months of 2019, Costs of products sold increased by \$405 million and \$1,358 million, or 19% and 24%, respectively.
+The increase was primarily driven by the impact of higher volumes in our Core markets.
+The increase is partially offset by the impact of the new revenue standard as we are now an agent in certain direct shipment transactions that are recorded on a net basis and also due to certain elements of core component transactions that are no longer recognized within revenue.